drtchops/Archipelago/worlds/tracker/docs/apworld-integration.md

                     setattr(self.options, key, opt.from_any(value))
 ```

-The last thing to do is inform UT that your world can generate without a YAML.
+The last thing you can do is inform UT that your world can generate without a YAML.
+This is not necessary to do, but it may be convenient.
+It does mean that someone cannot edit their local YAML to see what would have been in logic had they chosen different options.

 ```python
 class MyWorld(World):